ShandaQ/WWCATL_PublicDefenders/README.md

     Wanna try it out ?

-     This repository holds the code for the "Boss" pages.
-The "Boss" code is a glimpse into what the "higher ups" can view when reviewing officers within their precient.
+     The "Boss" code is a glimpse into what the "higher ups" can view when reviewing officers within their precient and can be found in the folder titled BossSide.
 Just download the code and open the login.html page in a browser (preferrably Google Chrome)

      The Userside folder has the code that displays the mobile web app.
 Download the code and open it in your web browser